sawan-meshram/RESTBookExample/README.md

 In this project, I have build API for methods such as `GET, POST, DELETE`, and `PUT`.

 Also, successfully demonstrate the `ResponseEntity` and `HttpStatus` classes to send response on client side.
+And I have demonstrate JPA module on the project to stored new data or manipulate the data into database.
+Along with used JPA query methods.

 The API examples is given on the following the table: